johannessonlab/johannessonlab.github.io/_members/xi-hui-du.md

   - Marasmius
 ---

-Xi-Hui is a guest researcher from the Chongqing Normal University, China.
-She is an expert on genetics of true morels.
-With the Johannesson lab she works on comparative genomics in the Marasmiaceae family, and genetics of European morel populations.
+Xi-Hui visited us during the year of 2023 as a guest researcher from the Chongqing Normal University, China.
+She is an expert on genetics and biology of true morels.
+With the Johannesson lab she worked on comparative genomics in the Marasmiaceae family, and investigated the diversity of European morels